-Prerequisites: Eligibility for ENGL R101.
-3 hours lecture weekly
+Advisory: Eligibility for ENGL R101.

 Intended for non-English majors, this course offers a survey of works by major British authors up to the nineteenth century.
 The course will include works by authors such as Chaucer, Shakespeare, Donne, Milton, Swift, Pope, and Johnson.
 Students cannot receive credit in both ENGL R151 and ENGL R104.
 Field trips may be required.
 Course is offered Pass/No Pass (P/NP) at student's option.
-Transfer credit: UC.
-CSU